ashinkarov/agda-stacklang/gpce21-reply.md

 The problem with porting PS programs "as is" is that you'd have to convince Agda that these programs adhere to invariants that you have put in the types.
 It is easy to specify all the PS commands as they are, but it might be quite inconvenient to work with them.
-Potentially one could end-up wrapping a lot of commands with "subst"s that propagate stack invariants.
+Potentially one could end up wrapping a lot of commands with "subst"s that propagate stack invariants.
 By making the structure of the code more explicit, Agda can deduce many things automatically.